eugenefvdm/whmcs-api/README.md

 ## No errors on API actions but not working

 API actions are difficult to troubleshoot if you don't observe the server log file.
-Only some exceptions e.g. model problems will be caught by the Try Catch block.
+Only some exceptions, e.g., model problems will be caught by the Try Catch block.
 So help tail your server log file.
-For example, if you're using Laravel's Valet's NGinx server do this:
+For example, if you're using Laravel's Valet's Nginx server, do this:

 `tail -f ~/.valet/Log/nginx-error.log`